aasalgado/pong/readme.md

 As a player, I am prompted who wins a round.

-As a plaer, I am prompted who wins the game.
+As a player, I am prompted who wins the game.

 As a player, I can hear audio effects whenever the ball comes in contact with the walls and paddles.